88th Readiness Division: Combat chronicle

 After being inspected by the Fifth Army commander on 5 May, the 88th Division, six days later, drove north to take Spigno, Mount Civita, Itri, Fondi, and Roccagorga, reached Anzio, 29 May, and pursued the enemy into Rome, being the first unit of the Fifth Army into the city on 4 June, two days before the Normandy landings, after a stiff engagement on the outskirts of the city.
 An element of the 88th is credited with being first to enter the Eternal City.
 After continuing across the Tiber to Bassanelio the 88th retired for rest and training, 11 June.
 The division went into defensive positions near Pomerance on 5 July, and launched an attack toward Volterra on the 8th, taking the town the next day.
 Laiatico fell on the 11th, Villamagna on the 13th, and the Arno River was crossed on the 20th although the enemy resisted bitterly.

 After a period of rest and training, the 88th Division, now commanded by Major General Paul Wilkins Kendall, opened its assault on the Gothic Line on 21 September, and advanced rapidly along the Firenzuola-Imola road, taking Monte Battaglia (Casola Valsenio, RA) in the Battle of Monte Battaglia on the 28th.
 The enemy counterattacked savagely and heavy fighting continued on the line toward the Po Valley.
 The strategic positions of Mount Grande and Farnetto were taken on 20 and 22 October.
 From 26 October 1944 to 12 January 1945, the 88th entered a period of defensive patrolling in the Mount Grande-Mount Cerrere sector and the Mount Fano area.
 From 24 January to 2 March 1945, the division defended the Loiano-Livergnano area and after a brief rest returned to the front.
 The drive to the Po Valley began on 15 April.
-Monterumici fell on the 17th after an intense artillery barrage and the Po River was crossed at Revere-Ostiglia on 24-25 April, as the 88th pursued the enemy toward the Alps.
+Monterumici fell on the 17th after an intense artillery barrage and the Po River was crossed at Revere-Ostiglia on 24–25 April, as the 88th pursued the enemy toward the Alps.
 The cities of Verona and Vicenza were captured on the 25th and 28th and the Brenta River was crossed on 30 April.
 The 88th was driving through the Dolomite Alps toward Innsbruck, Austria where it linked up with the 103rd Infantry Division, part of the U.S. Seventh Army, when the hostilities ended on 2 May 1945.

 "On 3 May the 85th and 88th [Infantry] Divisions sent task forces north over ice and snow 3 feet deep to seal the Austrian frontier and to gain contact with the American Seventh Army, driving southward from Germany.
-The 339th Infantry [85th Division] reached Austrian soil east of Dobbiaco at 0415, 4 May; the Reconnaissance Troop, 349th Infantry [88th Division], met troops from [103rd Infantry Division] VI Corps of Seventh Army at 1051 at Vipiteno, 9 miles south of Brenner."
+The 339th Infantry reached Austrian soil east of Dobbiaco at 0415, 4 May; the Reconnaissance Troop, 349th Infantry met troops from [103rd Infantry Division] VI Corps of Seventh Army at 1051 at Vipiteno, 9 miles south of Brenner."

 The end of World War II in Europe came six days later.
 Throughout the war the 88th Infantry Division was in combat for 344 days.